How to get ready for the flight to Canada

 Canadian Requirements for a Newcomer

 It’s always best to know the formal requirements you’ll need and any further updates on the situation in Canada for immigrants before heading over.
-If you’d like a more in-depth explanation of Canada’s immigration updates in 2021, you can check out one of our recent articles on just that!
+If you’d like a more in-depth explanation of Canada’s immigration updates, you can check out one of our recent articles on just that!

 We’ve given a detailed list of what to gather and who qualifies to visit Canada for travel criteria and exemptions.